finom/seemple.js.org/en/md/end.md

 As of writing this documentation,  **matreshka-magic.min.js**  file is a bit less than 30KB in the uncompressed form contrary to 46KB of **matreshka.min.js**.
 If it’s necessary to include all the framework to your project at some stage, you should just change paths to the script file and change the var names from ``magic`` or ``MatreshkaMagic`` to ``MK`` or ``Matreshka`` (it's only obligatory in case if you don’t use AMD or CJS in the project).

-Pay attention.
-Matreshka framework works in the Internet Explorer 8 thanks to the hacks returning ``XDomainRequest`` object from the constructor instead of the "clean" JavaScript object.
-As MatreshkaMagic allows to work with native objects only, the IE8 support for MatreshkaMagic is impossible.
-It means that the library works everywhere including IE9+.

 =======(((
 	"id": "!faq"
 )))